dvlab-research/Facelet_Bank/readme.md

 python test_facelet_net.py test_image --input_path examples/input.png --effect facehair --strength 5
 ```

-Note that if "--input_path" is a folder, then it will test all images in this folder.
+If "--input_path" is a folder, all images in this folder will be tested.

 To test a video: